When it comes to assets to help you convert casual readers into clients, your sales page is key.

 Great design is all about building trust and guiding your reader along an experience.
 When creating your sales page you want to draw the reader down the page by creating interest and value.

-So what all goes on sales page?
+So what goes on a sales page?
 That’s the first question, right?

 Now that we know all the elements of a solid sales page, let’s discuss how to design them in a way that increases your conversion rate.